Thomas D. Schall

 Thomas David Schall (June 4, 1878 – December 22, 1935) was an American lawyer and politician.
 He served in both the United States House of Representatives and the United States Senate from Minnesota.
-He was initially elected and then re-elected as a Progressive but later joined the Republican Party.
+He was initially elected and then reelected as a Progressive but later joined the Republican Party.

 Schall was born in Reed City, Michigan, and moved with his family to Campbell, Minnesota, in 1884.
 He initially attended Hamline University, but graduated from the University of Minnesota in 1902, followed by William Mitchell College of Law (then the St. Paul College of Law) in 1904.
 Three years later, he was blinded by an electrical shock from a cigar lighter.

-Schall was elected to the House of Representatives in 1914 and served from March 4, 1915, to March 3, 1925, in the 64th, 65th, 66th, 67th, and 68th congresses.
+Schall was elected to the U.S. House of Representatives in 1914, representing Minnesota's 10th congressional district.
+He was reelected four times thereafter, serving from March 4, 1915, to March 3, 1925.
 As he was legally blind, he was granted, by House vote, a full-time page to assist him with his work.